ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Discussion and Future Work

 \subsection{Evaluation Criteria for Progressive Visualization}

 Progressive systems are relatively new, and we need more evaluation criteria to assess their usability~\cite{PDABook:9}.

-\begin{aaenv} We did not consider comparing the usability of our system in its current state to a non-progressive system, given the latency we measured, which makes non-progressive systems completely unusable (measures are in the Supplementary Material).
-During our expert interviews, participants were unaware that the tool used progressive algorithms and did not notice it; we consider this lack of mention a usability success for progressive systems and algorithms.
-It is a new evaluation criterion.
+We did not consider comparing the usability of our system in its current state to a non-progressive system, given the latency we measured, which makes non-progressive systems completely unusable (measures are in the \hyperref[sec_compareEventFlow]{Supplementary Material}).
+During our expert interviews, participants were unaware that the tool used progressive algorithms and did not notice it; we consider this lack of mention a usability success for PVA. \emph{Yet, it is a new qualitative evaluation criterion. }

-As explained in \autoref{sec:uncertainty}, we rely on stability as a proxy for convergence.
+As explained in \autoref{sec_uncertainty}, we rely on stability as a proxy for convergence.
 For update durations limited to tens of seconds, we believe instability is an acceptable proxy for uncertainty, and our expert users did not express any confusion or trust issues about it.

-ParcoursVis could also include visualization elements that indicate the threshold for our hysteresis node ordering, coupled with direct user interaction.
-With this more advanced feature, conducting studies on trust vs.\ stability in the visualization could be relevant.
+Longer update times may need explicit uncertainty visualization, though.